aws/karpenter-provider-aws/designs/node-upgrades.md

 For the initial implementation, Karpenter's drift will reconcile when a node's AMI drifts from provisioning requirements.
 This mechanism will be scalable to other methods of drift reconciliation in the future.
 Addtionally, Karpenter can implement Imperative Upgrades or Maintenance Windows in the future.

+Since the initial version, drift detection has been added for subnet drift, security group drift and launch template drift.

 This document will answer the following questions:

 * How will Karpenter upgrade nodes?